 We all get jealous, don’t we?
 Actually, no, not everyone experiences jealousy as an emotion.

 I don’t get jealous.
-That’s a weird thing to read, isn’t it?
-Well, it’s a weird thing to say, too.
-But it’s true.
-I don’t experience jealously as an emotion.
-I experience sadness, happiness, anger, euphoria, and a plethora of other emotions, but not jealousy.
+It’s true: I don’t experience jealously as an emotion.
+Yes, I experience sadness, happiness, anger, euphoria, and a plethora of other emotions—but not jealousy.

 Why?
-Because, unlike many emotions, I can choose to not experience jealousy.
+Because, unlike many emotions, we can choose to not experience jealousy.

-After years of observing people getting jealous in myriad ways, I understand that our culture is riddled with jealousy and envy and greed, all of which emotions are by-products of our competitive, consumer driven culture.
+After years of observing people getting jealous in myriad ways, I understand that our culture is riddled with jealousy, envy, and greed, all of which are by-products of our competitive, consumer-driven culture.

 What’s worse is that it’s far more pernicious than we think.
-Competition breeds jealousy, though we often give to prettier labels like “competitive spirit” or “stick-to-itiveness” or “ambition.”
+Competition breeds jealousy, though we often give it prettier labels like “competitive spirit” or “stick-to-itiveness” or “ambition.”

-But the truth is that jealousy leads to certain cultural imperatives—e.g., keeping up with the Joneses, as it were.
-Thus, we envy Mr. and Mrs. Jones for their money and their large house and their luxury cars and their big boat and their weekend retreat and their fancy vacations and all their stuff—all the trappings of our heavily-mediated society.
+But the truth is that jealousy leads to certain cultural imperatives—what we commonly refer to as “keeping up with the Joneses.”
+Thus, we envy Mr. and Mrs. Jones for their money and large house and luxury cars and big boat and weekend retreat and fancy vacations and all the trappings of our heavily-mediated society.

-There is good news though.
+There is good news, though.
 Like our televisions, we can chose to turn it off.
 We can choose to remove jealousy from our emotional arsenal.
-And like TV, it’s not always easy to turn off (it sure seems interesting sometimes, doesn’t it?)
+And like TV, it’s not always easy to turn off (it sure seems interesting sometimes, doesn’t it?).
 But turning off jealousy can significantly improve one’s emotional health.
 Because, at the end of the day, jealousy is never useful.
-Many negative emotions can be useful—pain tells us something is wrong, fear tells us to look before we leap, etc.—but jealousy, no matter how jealous we get, will never help.
+Many negative emotions can be useful—pain tells us something is wrong, fear tells us to look before we leap—but jealousy, no matter how jealous we get, will never help.

 The easiest way to turn jealousy off is to stop questioning other people’s intentions.
 We often get jealous because we think a person meant one thing by their actions, when they meant something totally different.
 And the truth is that you’ll never know someone’s real intent, so it’s a waste of time to question it.

-The bottom line with jealousy: You can turn it off.
-You can stop questioning other people’s intent.
-A better life is waiting on the other side of jealousy.
+The bottom line with jealousy: you can turn it off.
+Jealousy is ugly: it is never a way to express we care—it’s only a channel through which we broadcast our insecurities.
+Let it go—a better life is waiting on the other side of jealousy.